Answers to Garden & Landscaping Frequently Asked Questions

 Annuals1.
 What is an annual?

 An annual often refers to a plant grown outdoors in the spring and summer and surviving just for one growing season.
 Annuals are fantastic for adding seasonal colour to any landscape.
 Most annual flowers bloom for long periods unlike any other plant.
-Annuals can be any seasonal flower using in gardens, planters, pots and hanging baskets, as well as most vegetables and herbs.
+Annuals can be any seasonal flower used in gardens, planters, pots and hanging baskets, as well as most vegetables and herbs.

 2. How do I get my annuals to produce more blooms?

 There are severals conditions that allow annuals to produce abundant blooms throughout the season.
 Ensure they are receiving correct light conditions and regular waterings.
-Most annuals are also heavy feeders so regular fertilizing for a bloom booster will encourage more flowers.
+Most annuals are also heavy feeders so regular fertilizing of a bloom booster will encourage more flowers.